 The permit is for 10 years.
-Should the permit survive 10 years then an application for renewal may be made between two and six months prior to its expiry.
+Should the permit survive 10 years then an application for renewal may be made between 2 and 6 months prior to its expiry.
 There is no annual fee.

 Your existing permission (Section 16 Permits issued under Schedule 3 of the Lotteries and Amusements Act 1976 will automatically be renewed until 31 August 2007.
 To continue to operate after that date you will need to apply for a Prize Gaming Permit.

 If you are applying for a Premises Licence (Bingo, Adult Gaming Centres and Family Entertainment Centres) your new licence will authorise you to hold prize gaming.

 Travelling Fairs are also exempt under the Gambling Act 2005.